dkfbasel/scratch/readme.md

 compose the application.

 Eslint should be used to ensure that the code-style conforms to the team standard.
-A respective .eslintrc file is provided in the frontend directory
+A respective .eslintrc file is provided in the frontend directory.

 Stylus should be used to write css specifications and should be kept in a separate .styl file next to the component specification.